scmbreeze/scm_breeze/README.markdown

 You just need to set the option: `setopt no_complete_aliases` (oh-my-zsh sets this by default).
 Zsh will then expand aliases like `gb` to `git branch`, and use the completion for that.

-# Updating

-Run `update_scm_breeze`.
-This will update SCM Breeze from Github, and will create or patch your `~/.*.scmbrc` files if any new settings are added.

 # Contributing